Electric Batteries and Cells

 Lead-acid car batteries are relatively well catered for because they have an obvious scrap value (a substantial amount of lead) and you could possibly collect money by taking them to the scrap metal dealer.
 Local councils will usually take them for recycling.

-Ni-Cd rechargeable batteries contain Cadmium and are increasingly popular.
+Ni-Cd rechargeable batteries contain Cadmium and are still popular.
 In any piece of equipment they should be easily removable.
 As long as they're being used they are not dangerous but if they are dumped into landfill they are.
-Some firms will take them back in part exchange but we have yet to find another convenient and reliable way of disposal for the individual in the UK.

-Mercury is used in miniature primary cells ( hearing aids, some cameras).
+Mercury is used in miniature primary cells (hearing aids, some cameras).
 Certain hospitals and jewellers may take these for safe disposal.
-You may also like to see our note about Mercury under the Fluorescent Tubes heading in this section on Hazardous Waste.
+You may also like to see our note about Mercury under the Fluorescent Tubes heading in the section on Hazardous Waste.

-[Notes: a very good reference specialising in batteries can be found at the Battery University
+1. A good reference to batteries can be found at the Battery University

-For our reference page on Restriction of Certain Hazardous Substances click here Go to RoHS reference page]
+3. Also see our page on Restriction of Certain Hazardous Substances.

 ENVOCARE is a registered trade mark of Envocare Ltd.